$L^2$-Serre duality on singular complex spaces and rational singularities: Introduction

-If the topological vector spaces $H^{p,q}_{w/s,loc}(\Omega,F)$, $H^{p,q+1}_{w/s,loc}(\Omega,F)$ are non-Hausdorff, then the statement of Theorem \ref{thm:main1} holds at least for the separated cohomology groups $\overline{H}_{w/s} = \ker \dq_{w/s} / \overline{\Im \dq_{w/s}}$ (Theorem \ref{thm:duality11}).\footnote{The notation $w/s$ refers either to the index $w$ or the index $s$ in the whole statement.} Though Theorem \ref{thm:main1} looks at first glance like a standard version of Serre duality, there are two essential difficulties in its proof which do usually not appear.
-First, the $\dq$-operators under consideration are just closed densely defined operators in the Fr\'echet spaces $\mathcal{L}^{p,q}(\Omega,F)$ and the $(LF)$-spaces $\mathcal{L}^{n-p,n-q}_{cpt}(\Omega,F^*)$.
-Second, we have to show that the operators $\dq_w$ and $\dq_s$ are topologically dual at arbitrary singularities.
+If the topological vector spaces $H^{p,q}_{w/s,loc}(\Omega,F)$, $H^{p,q+1}_{w/s,loc}(\Omega,F)$ are non-Hausdorff, then the statement of Theorem \ref{thm:main1} holds at least for the separated cohomology groups $\overline{H}_{w/s} = \ker \dq_{w/s} / \overline{\Im \dq_{w/s}}$ (Theorem \ref{thm:duality1} and Theorem \ref{thm:duality2}).\footnote{The notation $w/s$ refers either to the index $w$ or the index $s$ in the whole statement.} Though Theorem \ref{thm:main1} looks at first glance like a standard version of Serre duality, there are two essential difficulties in its proof which do usually not appear.
+First, the $\dq$-operators under consideration are just closed densely defined operators in the Fr\'echet spaces $\mathcal{L}^{p,q}(\Omega,F)$ and the $(LF)$-spaces $\mathcal{L}^{n-p,n-q}_{cpt}(\Omega,F^*)$.\footnote{Usually, one considers either closed densely defined operators between Banach spaces, or operators between Fr\'echet-Schwartz, i.e. (FS), and $(DFS)$-spaces which are defined on the whole spaces, not just on dense subsets.
+This setting is considered e.g. in \cite{Serre}, \cite{RR} or \cite{AK}.
+(FS) and (DFS)-spaces have nicer properties than Fr{\'e}chet and (LF)-spaces.} Second, we have to show that the operators $\dq_w$ and $\dq_s$ are topologically dual at arbitrary singularities.
 This point is the main technical difficulty in this paper.

 Note that $H^{p,q}_{w/s,loc}(\Omega,F)$ is Hausdorff if and only if $\dq_{w/s}$ has closed range in $\mathcal{L}^{p,q}(\Omega,F)$, and to decide whether this is the case is usually as difficult as solving the corresponding $\dq$-equation.
 Using local $L^2$-$\dq$-solution results for singular spaces and the theory of Fr\'echet sheaves, we will show at least: